 Door County includes about 300 miles of Lake Michigan shoreline and provides many opportunities for recreational water activities, such as fishing, water skiing, and boating.
 A family or group can enjoy the river by renting a boat and engaging in their favorite sports.

 Of course, you may have other reasons to rent a boat in Door County.
-More than 275 shipwrecks are near the Peninsula, many of them in less than 60 feet of water, which means you can explore them without specialized diving equipment!
+More than 275 shipwrecks are near the Peninsula, many in less than 60 feet of water, so you can explore them without specialized diving equipment!
 Snorkelers and scuba divers will enjoy renting a boat and exploring these remnants of maritime history.

 See Related: Best Scuba Travel Insurance Options for Divers